android/architecture-samples/README.md

 #### UI testing

-Similar with TODO-MVP
+Similar with TODO-MVP-RxJava

 ### Code metrics

-Compared to TODO-MVP, new classes were added for handing the ``Schedulers`` that provide the working threads.
+Compared to TODO-MVP-RxJava,

 ```
 -------------------------------------------------------------------------------